DouweHorsthuis/A-Bellabeat-Case-Study-Google-Data-Analytics/README.md

     ## [1] 12

+The outcome here says that in total we have 33 people, of those 33 21 have collected data until the end and only 12 have not completed the whole collection.
 Now that we have all the people that are still active, we can look at their data to see if it’s different from everyone grouped together.

 ### Comparing 2 groups on group level